Behavioural changes amongst the public have a key part to play in reaching net zero by 2050.

 Up next, its time to pack your bags and fetch your passport as the 10 Point Pod moves onto point six – jet zero and green ships – when the special guest will be Jacob Sterling, head of decarbonisation development & business development at A.P.
 Moller-Maersk.

-Subscribe for free to the 10 Point Pod series and listen to the low emission vehicles episode in full.
+Subscribe for free to the 10 Point Pod series and listen to the green public transport episode in full.

 Catch up with last month’s electric vehicles chat, featuring TV star Robert Llewellyn, here.